Projects

 Deployment

-to host this web app.
+You can use either Vercel or Netlify to host this web app.

-When configuring your hosting, be sure to point to the final
+When configuring your hosting, be sure to point to the main branch when setting up the hosting.

 Submission

-Section titled “Submission”Please post general questions about this project on the Slack #mad9014
+Section titled “Submission”Please post general questions about this project on the Slack #mad9014 channel so everyone can see the answers.

 See BS LMS for submission instructions.